-Create deepening on the upper right surface of the cube.
-As it is in the case with the first cube, I used the technique of dynamic blend (see Step 20).
+Create depth on the upper right surface of the cube.
+As with the first cube, I used the technique of dynamic blend.

 If some of the blend objects go beyond the cube, hide them with the Clipping Mask.
-Copy the right upper surface of the cube and paste it in front (Command + C; Command + F), and place this shape above all the objects (Shift + Command + Right Bracket key).
-Select the blend objects that go outside the contour of the cube and the top shape, press key combination Command + 7.
+Copy the right upper surface of the cube and paste it in front (Command-C; Command-F), and place this shape above all the objects (Shift-Command-Right Bracket key).
+Select the blend objects that go outside the contour of the cube and the top shape, and press Command-7.

-Using a previously described technique of dynamic blend, creating a play of light and shadow on the planes of the ice cube.
+Using the previously described technique of dynamic blend, create a play of light and shadow on the planes of the ice cube.

-As it is in the case with the first ice cube, work the edges of the second cube using the Pen Tool (P), and fill these objects with linear gradients, while trying to convey the play of light on the edges.
+As in the case of the first ice cube, work the edges of the second cube using the Pen Tool (P), and fill these objects with linear gradients, while trying to convey the play of light on the edges.

-Create a crack on the top piece of the cube (see step 25).
+Create a crack on the top piece of the cube.

 On top of this shape, I created a few small objects that reproduce and reflect the play of light.

-Part of an ice cube, which is in contact with whiskey, absorbs some liquid in it and gets its color.
+Any part of an ice cube which is in contact with whiskey absorbs some liquid in it and gets its color.
 This shape was created using the Pen Tool (P) and filled with a linear gradient.